frank-leitner/portswigger-websecurity-academy/02-authentication/Username_enumeration_via_response_timing/README.md

 ### Brute force password

-Now repeat the step for the password until the correct password ist found.
+Now repeat the step for the password until the correct password is found.
 Change the value of the `X-Forwarded-For` header to avoid repeating the values of the username enumeration.

 ![enumerate password](img/enumerate-password.png)